 I try to post as regularly as I can, several times a week.

-I invite you to join my email newsletter on my sidebar to get the current freebie.
+I invite you to join my email newsletter.
 I attempt to send out a short message early every other week.
 This is where I send out links to recent posts, reminders of challenges and activities, talk about homeschooling experiences, and share other news, sales, and offers.
+As a bonus, all my subscribers get access to a special printables library full of some of my post popular downloads - like LEGO challenge cards, Canadian history games and activities, Canadian vs. US spelling, and more.

 Since my goal for this site is to support other homeschoolers across Canada, I only allow advertisers that are relevant and helpful to my readers.
 I do share some companies that are American - such as Little Passports, because I feel that they have a great product.
 I also share companies that have digital and downloaded products that others might find helpful.

-Lastly, I’d invite you to check out my shops.
-One will lead you off this website to buy homeschooling t-shirts, the other to my resources shop where any printables and curriculum I create to sell will be available.
+Lastly, I'd invite you to check out my resources shop where any printables and curriculum I create to sell will be available, such as my Canadian Adventure - a virtual trip across Canada & Timelines of Canadian history.

 Where else have you been seen?